 The best way to explain advent to your toddler is to create your own advent calendar and fill it with Christ-centered activities.
 This leads to my first point…

-Put Together an Advent Calendar for Toddlers:
+Put Together an Advent Calendar:

 This is definitely the MOST practical thing you can do, and follow it each season!
 Kids are visual learners, so this will definitely help with explaining what advent is and why we do these things leading up to Christmas.